-If you’re running Oracle Cloud Infrastructure (OCI) alongside AWS, Azure, or on-prem systems, you’ve probably been managing OCI through separate.
+If you’re running Oracle Cloud Infrastructure (OCI) alongside AWS, Azure, or on-prem systems, you’ve probably been managing OCI through separate tools.
 Native support for Oracle Cloud Infrastructure in LogicMonitor Envision will be generally available in October, bringing unified observability to another major cloud platform.

 The surge in AI adoption, compliance-driven cloud expansion, and diverse hybrid strategies has made Oracle Cloud a growing part of many customers’ infrastructure mix.
 OCI’s appeal spans cost advantages for specific workloads, deep integration with existing Oracle investments, and flexible hybrid options like Oracle Cloud@Customer (OC3).